-Serum BD-tau correlated with CSF t-tau in the Discovery and Neurochemical cohorts (Spearman's rho=0.65-0.83, P < 0.0001).
+Serum BD-tau correlated with CSF t-tau in the Discovery and Neurochemical cohorts (Spearman's rho=0.65-0.83, P<0.0001).
 These associations existed in the entire cohorts and in the Alzheimer's disease group (Supplementary Table 3).

 In the Neuropathology cohort, plasma BD-tau correlated with NfL only in the Alzheimer's disease group but not in the non-Alzheimer's disease group (Supplementary Table 4).
-Similarly, serum BD-tau correlated with NfL in Memory Clinic Cohort 1 only in the Alzheimer's disease group (Spearman's rho = 0.63, P < 0.0001) and controls (Spearman's rho = 0.33, P = 0.0115), but not in the non-Alzheimer's disease group (Spearman's rho = -0.12, P = 0.0658; Supplementary Table 5).
+Similarly, serum BD-tau correlated with NfL in Memory Clinic Cohort 1 only in the Alzheimer's disease group (Spearman's rho=0.63, P < 0.0001) and controls (Spearman's rho=0.33, P=0.0115), but not in the non-Alzheimer's disease group (Spearman's rho=-0.12, P=0.0658; Supplementary Table 5).
 In agreement, serum NfL but not BD-tau correlated with cortical thickness in the non-Alzheimer's disease group (data not shown).
+This is in line with our hypothesis because an association

 Figure 3 Concentrations and correlation of BD-tau in paired serum and CSF samples.
-[A(i and ii)] Concentrations of BD-tau in paired serum and CSF samples showing significant increases in Aβ+ Alzheimer's disease and Aβ- control individuals classified according to their neurochemical CSF biomarker profiles.
+[A(i and ii)] Concentrations of BD-tau in paired serum and CSF samples showing significant increases in $A\beta$ + Alzheimer's disease and $A\beta$ - control individuals classified according to their neurochemical CSF biomarker profiles.
 The corresponding levels of t-tau (Quanterix) in the same paired serum and CSF samples are shown in B(i) and B(ii), respectively.
+For B(ii), one sample in the $A\beta$ - control group returned no measurable signal due to a technical instrument error.
+Excluding the CSF-serum pair of this sample from the analyses did not change the results.
 P-values indicate the results of Mann-Whitney tests.
 In each box plot, the horizontal bar on top of the coloured area shows the 75% percentile, the middle bar depicts the median and the lower bar shows the 25% percentile.
 Values that are above the 75% percentile and below the 25% percentile are shown outside the coloured areas.
+Note that there are differences in the abolute concentrations of BD-tau and t-tau in both serum and CSF, which can be explained by the use of different assay designs, analytical technologies, calibrators, and standard curves for each biomarker.
+This means that the values are a reflection of several factors, including assay sensitivity, and that absolute concentrations are not directly comparable in numerical sense.